-Since assuming the post on January 1st of this year, I must say, though, that the mandate provides considerable latitude in how the High Commissioner actually carries out the tasks of conflict prevention.
-I have already become involved in approximately a half-dozen situations throughout the region: in the Baltic states, particularly Estonia and Latvia; in Slovakia and Hungary; and in Romania, Macedonia, and Albania.
+Since assuming the post on January 1st of last year, I must say, though, that the mandate provides considerable latitude in how the High Commissioner actually carries out the tasks of conflict prevention.
+I have already become involved in approximately a half-dozen situations throughout the region: in the Baltic states, particularly Estonia and Latvia; in Slovakia and Hungary; and in Romania, the former Yugoslav Republic of Macedonia, and Albania.
 In addition, I was requested to study the situation of the Gypsies, or Roma, in the CSCE region.
-In September I submitted a general report on their problems and on constructive measures that governments should take to address them.
+Last autumn I submitted a general report on their problems and on constructive measures that governments should take to address them.
+This year it appears that my activities will expand eastward to include visits to some of the newly independent states of the former Soviet Union.